 When did Alan Gustafson become the crew chief at Hendrick Motorsports?

-Championship Run in 2020
+Championship run in 2020

-Continued Success through 2021 and 2022
+Continued success through 2021 and 2022

 After taking the championship, Gustafson and Elliott continued to be among the main contenders for the NASCAR Cup Series.
 In 2021, though unable to have a repeat of the championship, they did take two races, among which was a Road America win.
-Gustafson proved excellent for Elliott at road courses; he was even given the title "Road Course King" on those courses.
+Gustafson proved excellent for Elliott at road courses, as he was even given the title "Road Course King" on those courses.

 The team was again instrumental in an outstanding season in 2022, winning five times and finishing for the second consecutive year in the Championship 4 - NASCAR's official postseason playoff system that narrows it down to the final four drivers to compete for the championship in the season-ending finale.
-Although they didn't do much about winning the championship title, Gustafson and Elliott showed a lot of strength and consistency and finished among the top teams of the series.
+Although they did not do much about winning the championship title, Gustafson and Elliott showed a lot of strength and consistency and finished among the top teams of the series.

 What are the results for the team Hendrick Motorsports in the 2024 NASCAR Cup Series?

-FAQ's On Chase Elliott Crew Chief
+FAQ's on Chase Elliott

 A. Alan Gustafson is the crew chief for Chase Elliott and the No. 9 Chevrolet Camaro ZL 1 at Hendrick Motorsports.